 1. Pension Plans

-Pensions Most people consider a defined benefit plan to be a pension: a monthly benefit starting at retirement based on a formula that takes into account how long a worker worked for a company and how much they earned.
+Most people consider as a defined benefit plan to be a pension: a monthly benefit starting at retirement based on a formula that takes into account how long a worker worked for a company and how much they earned.

 Employees must usually stay with a company for a certain amount of time in order to receive pension benefits.
 An employee is considered "vested" after accumulating the required tenure.
 Vesting requirements for pension plans may vary.
 For example, after one year of service with a company, an employee may be 20 percent vested, entitling them to retirement payments equal to 20 percent of the full pension.